How to Translate Documents with Your Phone

 Document Translator Use Cases

 • Travel paperwork: Translate hotel policies, transit notices, rental agreements, customs notes, and local forms when you need the main meaning quickly.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+For document translation, snapping a picture is often faster than typing unfamiliar words into a search box.

 • Receipts and invoices: Scan receipts, invoices, and return slips to understand merchant names, item descriptions, tax lines, refund rules, and totals.
 Always verify currency, decimal marks, and dates because OCR can misread small printed numbers.